mynodebtc/mynode_docs/docs/troubleshooting/https-error.md

 Then, click the proceed link.
 Even though it may say unsafe, the HTTPS certificate is still providing security between your browser and the device.

-## You see an "Not Connection" Warning
+## You see an "Not Secure" Warning

 Even after accepting the certificate in the section above, you may still see a warning in your browser about the site not being secure, like below.